Novial: Language sample for comparison

 Here is the Lord's Prayer in Novial and several related languages:

 Criticism

-As Jespersen relates in his autobiography, in 1934 he proposed an orthographic reform to Novial, which displeased a part of the users.
-Jespersen abandoned the essential principle of one sound, one letter :
+As Jespersen relates in his autobiography, in 1934 he proposed an orthographic reform to Novial, which displeased a faction of the users.
+Jespersen abandoned the essential principle of one sound, one letter:

 Some of Jespersen's colleagues among philologists jokingly referred to Novial as Jesperanto, combining his surname with Esperanto, the prototypical auxiliary language.